Flies

 •Flesh flies typically have gray bodies with three black stripes on their thorax.
 The fly's abdomen has a dark and light gray checkerboard pattern and is frequently red at the tip.
 Flesh fly larvae consume carrion, decaying vegetable matter, and excrement.

 •House flies are the most common fly species found in homes.
 These flies have red eyes, and adults are gray to black with four dark longitudinal bands on their thorax.
-House flies are essential in the breakdown and recycling of organic matter.
+House flies are an essential component in the breakdown and recycling of organic matter.
 These insects will consume animal matter, including carrion and feces.
 They will also feed upon rotting fruit and vegetables.

 •Fruit flies are also known as vinegar flies and pomace flies.
 These flies are yellow-brown, with red eyes and transverse black rings across their abdomen.
 Fruit flies are commonly seen in homes, restaurants, grocery stores, and wherever food is permitted to rot and ferment.
-They are especially attracted to ripened fruits and vegetables but will also breed in drains, garbage disposals, and trash containers.
+They are especially attracted to ripened fruits and vegetables, but will also breed in drains, garbage disposals, and trash containers.

 HOW TO GET RID OF FLIES - NASSAU COUNTY, NY